Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Evaluation

 \PP{Benchmarks} We evaluated \sys using two benchmarks: AgentDojo~\cite{agentdojo} and AgentBench~\cite{agentbench} Operating System~(OS) suite.
-AgentDojo evaluates an agent's utility and security on realistic plugin usage, with its security evaluation focusing on robustness against prompt injection attacks via plugin results.
-AgentBench OS suite evaluates an agent's utility in performing host system tasks using shell commands.
+AgentDojo evaluates an agent's utility and security with realistic tool usages, such as messaging, cloud drive, email, and banking.
+For utility evaluation, it runs a set of user tasks that simulate real-world workloads, such as messaging, banking, travel planning, and productivity tasks, and measures the success rate of the user tasks as the utility score.
+For security evaluation, it runs the user tasks with the attacker's prompts injected via tool results, and measures the success rate of the attacker's task in the injected prompt as the attack success rate.
+AgentBench OS suite evaluates an agent's utility on system tasks using shell commands, such as file management.